 You’ve got ample time off and you’re going to Peru—awesome!
-Getting a full 4 weeks in Peru is a fantastic idea considering how huge the country is and how packed with interesting places it is.
+Getting a full month in Peru is a fantastic idea considering how huge the country is and how packed with interesting places it is, including some of the most popular tourist attractions in Peru.
+Learn more about Peru.

 Ah, Lima, you terrible beast.
 It’s one of those places you have to either love or hate, and, since I attempted driving in Lima, I’m leaning on the hate side.
 Without the driving, I’d be hovering around neutral.